 Marbled dog treats using tints can be made using any roll-and-cut (if making shapes) pale neutral coloured dog treat dough.
 The lighter the dough, the easier it will be to tint true colours.

-Personally, I find that the trickiest thing about trying to create a white baked dog treat is aiming for white.
+Personally, I find that the aiming for white rather tricky.
 Many of our favourite doughs are naturally coloured by their base ingredients.
 For those that aren’t, very few white (or whitish) binders will stay white when baked.
 These treats are made with pear baby food and rice flour, and baked a little longer at lower temp to try and hold colour.
 Not true white, but not bad.
 Other simple white or pale binding ingredients include cream cheese, sour cream, yogurt, etc. Embrace a little beige!
 It will make your life easier and your dogs won’t care.